nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 <br>
 The archive list is a purely read-only list.
-You can only use two commands while viewing it: `unarchive` (to unarchive a client) and `list` (to navigate back to the main client list).
+You can only use 4 commands while viewing it:

+1. `unarchive` (to unarchive a client)
+2. `list` (to navigate back to the main client list)
+3. `exit` (to exit the application)
+4. `archive-list` (redundant)
 <br>
-Other commands will require you to navigate back to the main client list first using the `list` command.
+All other commands will require you to navigate back to the main client list first using the `list` command.
 </div>

 ### Deadline Reminder